triton-inference-server/server/docs/client.rst

 =============================

-The inference server *client libraries* make it easy to communicate with the TensorRT Inference Server from you C++ or Python application.
+The inference server *client libraries* make it easy to communicate with the TensorRT Inference Server from your C++ or Python application.
 Using these libraries you can send either HTTP or GRPC requests to server to check status or health and to make inference requests.